 “We have an attorney general that will defend Oregonians from a national attack on abortion rights,” Rayfield added.
 “This could not be more important, now.”

-If Republican Donald Trump wins the White House, Rayfield could be in the position of confronting the president’s agenda.
+With former President Donald Trump’s win Tuesday night, Rayfield could be in a position to confront the president’s agenda.
 Outgoing Attorney General Ellen Rosenblum sued the Trump administration more than 16 times while in office.

 Rayfield, a personal injury lawyer who spent nearly a decade in the Oregon Legislature and rose to speaker of the House, leaned in to his political experience during the campaign, and vowed to defend the state’s abortion laws and the environment.